 In the individual case, the Board of Studies can approve successfully completed (passed) programme elements from other Master programmes in lieu of programme elements in this programme (credit transfer).
 Decisions on credit transfer are made by the Board of Studies based on an academic assessment.
-See the Framework Provisions for the rules on credit transfer.
+See the Joint programme regulationsfor the rules on credit transfer.